 Of course, there's no hard-and-fast number or rule that applies to everyone.
-A good savings goal depends not just on your salary, but also on your expenses and how much debt you're carrying.
+A good savings goal depends not only on your salary, but also on your expenses and the amount of debt you're carrying.

 If your savings balance is lacking, don't panic.
-You probably still have decades of working and investing to build your nest egg.
-But you can't delay any longer.
-It's essential to increase your savings rate, even though it will require some sacrifice.
+You probably still have at least a couple of decades of working and investing to build your nest egg.
+But the sooner you take steps to get back on track, the easier it will be.
+It's essential to increase your savings rate, even if it requires some sacrifice.

 Savings Account